 Huntley Meadows Park has a patron artist, of sorts, in Lyndia Terre, whose meticulously detailed prints feature the park’s wildlife.
 The Park Authority’s web page for the park is also useful.
 Species checklists for birds, amphibians, reptiles, mammals, wildflowers, and dragonflies and damselflies are available from Friends of Huntley Meadows Park.

 To find displaying woodcocks: Visit the park in March or early April, just before dusk.
 Use the entrance on South Kings Highway, rather than the main entrance on Lockheed Boulevard.
-There is a small parking lot (8-10 cars); walk in on the paved hike-bike trail a mile or so, past the maintenance yard, to a cleared area.
+There is a new, larger parking lot; walk in on the paved hike-bike trail a mile or so, past the maintenance yard, to a cleared area.

 Huntley Meadows Park